madscodess/newsletter-signup/README.md

 - Mobile-first workflow

 ### What I learned

-Form validation and regular expression
+- Form validation and regular expression
-Referencing a user input so that it can be used on another page Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+- Referencing a user input so that it can be used on another page

 Some javascript i'm proud of: